rackerlabs/support-how-to/content/dedicated-hosting/linux-spheres-of-support.md

 | **NFS** | **Yes** | **Yes** | **Yes** | **Yes** |
 | **Redis** | **Yes** | **Yes** | **Yes** | **Yes** |

 **Note:** RHCS is only supported on physical hardware platforms (not including OnMetal offerings).
-Oracle on RHCS is supported in tandem by the DBA team and OS Admins.
+Oracle on RHCS is supported in tandem by the DBA team and Linux OS Administrators.

 ### Control Panels